re7gog/GriefPreventionPlus/README.md

 If you're using GriefPrevention file based storage, read this: https://github.com/KaiKikuchi/GriefPreventionPlus/issues/7

 ###Major features
-- GriefPreventionPlus's MC1.7.10 version contains last fixes from GriefPrevention's MC1.8 version!
+- Get GriefPrevention's last updates on your MC 1.7.10 server!
 - MySQL database is a requirement.
 Removed file based storage.
 - Drastically improved database performances and reduced size: bigger servers will notice it!
 - Overall speed improvements